heysphere/node-vs-go/README.md

 ## Introducing a delay

-Now the benchmark tries to send 10k RPS to the servers that do exactly the same thing -- reply with a current timestamp -- but before they reply we introduce an artificial delay in milliseconds.
-You can think of the delay as of some asynchronous I/O operation required to be `await`'ed before the server can send a reply back (like talking with a DB or another microservice).
-The table below demonstrates how different delays (like a DB latency) affect the latency of your server:
+Now the benchmark tries to send 10k RPS to the servers that do exactly the same thing -- reply with a current timestamp -- but before they reply an artificial delay was introduced.
+You can think of the delay as of some asynchronous I/O operation that has to be `await`'ed before the server can send a reply back (like talking with a DB or another microservice).
+The table below demonstrates how different delays (in ms) affect the latency of your server:

 | Server | Delay (ms) | RPS | Mean Latency (ms) | Std.
 Dev |
 | :---: | :---: | :---: | :---: | :---: |